 The best gelato I had in Rome was in Grom.
 It’s a classic gelatteria with a modern take and it’s crazy good.
 I liked the detail of flavor combination guides on the wall and I almost flipped when I tried the Melon – I can even taste it right now.

 Everybody talks about Giolitti, but I really think it’s one of those places getting its fame from the past.
 My experience there was of a very icy gelato (probably not fresh).
-You can find a lot better in Rome, like Fatamorgana or Il Gelato.

 How was your experience eating in Rome?